nathancarter/weblurch/doc/to-do.md

 ## Create `testapp/` folder

- * Put in it a stub html file for now, like `app/index.html`, but later we’ll add real functionality to it for testing purposes (e.g., multi-pane view, etc.).
  * Create link to that page from the docs nav bar.
  * Create another section in `cake.litcoffee` that will take `.litcoffee` files in `testapp/` and put them in a separate